intelie/gitbook-drilling/whats-new/latest-releases/liverig-5/liverig-5.17.0-feat-and-improvements.md

 Standard WITSML uses GET and POST methods and sometimes we need to know if one given growing object has changed or not.

-Thus to avoid unecessary WITSML request to server a new feature has added to Liverig to increase performance requests
+Thus to avoid unecessary WITSML request to server a new feature has been added to Liverig to increase performance requests

 ### Disabling original real-time pooling mechanism in the collector